Polychlorinated Biphenyls Profile

 CAREX Canada estimates that PCB levels in outdoor air is negligible, however, PCB levels in indoor air result in an increased risk of cancer (data quality very low).
 In addition, we estimate that PCB levels in indoor dust do not result in an increased risk of cancer (data quality very low).

 PCB release is not reportable to the National Pollutant Release Inventory in Canada.
 No household products containing PCBs were listed in the Household Products Database from the United States.

 For more information, see the environmental exposure estimate for polychlorinated biphenyls.

 Occupational Exposures Overview

 Inhalation, dermal absorption and ingestion are all potential routes of occupational exposure to PCBs.

-CAREX Canada estimates that approximately 8,100 Canadians are exposed to polychlorinated biphenyls in their workplaces.
-The largest industrial groups exposed are specialty trade contractors (e.g. electricians) in construction and electric power generation, transmission, and distribution industries.
-Other important industries exposed to PCBs are transportation equipment manufacturing, mining, and oil and gas extraction.
+CAREX Canada estimates that approximately 8,00 Canadians are exposed to polychlorinated biphenyls in their workplaces.
+The largest industrial groups exposed are building equipment contractors (e.g. electricians) and electric power generation, transmission, and distribution.
+Other important industries exposed to PCBs are utility system construction, public administration, and foundation, structure, and building exterior contractors.

-The largest occupational groups exposed to PCBs include industrial electricians, electrical power line and cable workers, contractors and supervisors in electrical and telecommunication trades, electrical mechanics, and electricians.
-Other occupational exposures may occur in workers involved in waste storage and incineration, and contaminated site remediation.[3,38] Welders and general maintenance workers in various industries may also encounter PCBs in old industrial paints and coatings.
+The largest occupational groups exposed to PCBs include industrial electricians, contractors and supervisors in electrical and telecommunication trades, electrical power line and cable workers, and electrical mechanics.
+Other occupational exposures may occur in workers involved in waste storage and incineration, and contaminated site remediation.[3,32] Welders and general maintenance workers in various industries may also encounter PCBs in old industrial paints and coatings.
 Exposure may also occur during accidental spills or fires involving equipment containing PCBs.[1,7]

 For more information, see the occupational exposure estimate for polychlorinated biphenyls.